dmontemayor/RLmini-course/README.md

 A reinforcement learning mini-course in 4 lectures.
 RL theory with practicum material in Python.
 Covers tabular and functional methods, including online deep Q learning, and offline off-policy methods.
 We will be following Sutton and Barto 2018 some what closely.
 The text book is licenced under the [Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic License](http://creativecommons.org/licenses/by-nc-nd/2.0/).
 You can find a copy of the text book in the `docs` folder.

-#Lecture Topics
+# Lecture Topics
 1. Bandits, Action Value Methods, and Non-Stationary Targets
 2. Dynamic Programming, Monte Carlo, and Temporal Difference Learning
 3. Artifical Neural Networks
 4. Put it all together for Deep Reinforcement Learning

-I encourage you to be prepared to discuss specific datasets/research questions you may be facing so that we can think about how to best cast as an RL implementation.
+I encourage you to be prepared to discuss specific datasets/research questions you may be facing so that we can think about how to best cast them in an RL implementation.

 # Getting Started